-Students living in the residence halls at Copiah-Lincoln Community College must maintain a minimum of 12 hours (including at least six on-ground hours) concurrent to remain eligible to live in the residence hall.
-Any student who is enrolled at Copiah-Lincoln must maintain a 2.00 accumulative GPA or better to be eligible for campus housing.
+Students living in the residence halls at Copiah-Lincoln Community College must maintain a minimum of 15 hours (including at least six on-ground concurrent hours) to remain eligible to live in the residence hall.
+Any requests to be enrolled in less than 15 hours and live in campus housing must be approved by the Dean of Student Services.

+Any student who is enrolled at Copiah-Lincoln must maintain a 2.0 cumulative GPA or better to be eligible for campus housing, or a 3.0 cumulative GPA or higher to reside in Bates, Nettles, or Copiah Halls.
 All residence hall students who are in non-compliance with these GPA standards at mid-term will be sent a written warning of their dormitory status.
-Notification of non-compliance of these regulations will be made by the Director of Housing.
+Notification of non-compliance of these regulations will be made by the Coordinator of Housing.
 If students at the end of the semester are in non-compliance, they will lose campus housing privileges.
-Any person may appeal dismissal from campus housing by doing so in writing to the Director of Housing.
-Any appeal by students not meeting these requirements will be directed to the residence hall appeal committee which consists of the Director of Housing, the student's residence hall host or hostess, and the Dean of Student Services.
+Any person may appeal dismissal from campus housing by doing so in writing to the Coordinator of Housing.
+Any appeal by students not meeting these requirements will be directed to the residence hall appeal committee which consists of the Coordinator of Housing, the student's residence hall supervisor or associate, and the Dean of Student Services.
 This policy is endorsed by the Student Government Association.